 You can also pair your Cliff of Moher experience with some other sight-seeing along the Galway Bay area.
 The Burren makes an interesting stop; the rocky landscape is almost alien and the area is steeped in history with lots of interesting archaeological finds.

 *Note: Seeing the Cliffs is very weather dependent, so keep an eye on the forecast.
-Fog and rain can make it impossible to see, so if the weather doesn’t look too promising, consider another day tour instead.
+Fog and rain can make it impossible to see, so if the weather doesn’t look too promising, consider another day trip from Dublin instead.

 Cork and the Blarney Stone

 If you are planning on visiting Ireland, chances are you’ve heard of the Blarney stone; the famous stone in Blarney Castle that, when kissed, is said to give the gift of eloquence.
 There are several myths and legends about where it actually came from, but today it’s a sort of pilgrimage site for travellers from around the world.

 While kissing the Blarney Stone is a must (though definitely requires some courage!) the Blarney Castle grounds are beautiful as well with a castle to explore and plenty of walking trails.
 Also nearby is the town of Cork; a cute city known for the English Market.
 If you are searching for your Irish fairytale castle, then Blarney and Cork is the best day trip from Dublin for you.

 Northern Ireland really deserves at least a few days to explore, but if you don’t have a time then a day trip will give you a good taste of what the country has to offer.
 It’s one of the best day trips from Dublin and a favourite for Game of Thrones fans.